k3ss-official/k3ss-search/README.md

-# File Search & Collection Tool
+# K3SS Search

-A comprehensive web application that discovers, searches, and collects documents from various storage locations for LLM processing.
+A comprehensive web application for discovering, searching, and collecting documents from various storage locations for LLM processing.
 Built with Flask backend and React frontend.

 ## Features